MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-shared-computer-activation-for-office-365-proplus.md

 > [!NOTE]
 > Shared computer activation is also available for the following:
 > - Subscription versions of Project and Visio.
 For example, if you have the Project Online Professional plan or Visio Online Plan 2.
-> - Office that comes with a Microsoft 365 Business subscription.
-But, you can't use Group Policy to configure shared computer activation.
+> - Microsoft 365 Business subscribers, whose version of Office is Office 365 Business.
+But, Microsoft 365 Business subscribers won't be able to use Group Policy to enable shared computer activation, because Office 365 Business doesn't support the use of Group Policy.
 >
 > Shared computer activation isn't available for Office for Mac.